Move Empower Concierge Physical Therapy Austin TX

 What muscles are involved?

 The muscles involved include the proximal tendons of the extensor carpi radialis (ECR) and extensor digitorum (ED).
-Studies have shown that the ECR in particular comes under extreme stress during activities that requiring the use of the wrist.
+Studies have shown that the ECR, in particular, comes under extreme stress during activities that require the use of the wrist and hands.
+Such strain, equally common amongst athletes or anyone handling heavy equipment, often results from using inappropriate tools or gripping other objects, like a doorknob, in an awkward position.

 Who is susceptible to Tennis Elbow?

-Approximately 40% of people will experience Tennis elbow during their lifetime.
-It happens more often in women, those with office jobs, doing work that demands repetitive use of the elbow and hand.
+Approximately 40% of the adult population will experience Tennis elbow symptoms during their lifetime.
+These symptoms might manifest as weakness in the affected arm, hindering simple tasks like gripping objects.
+It is more often found in women, those with office jobs, or work that demands the repetitive use of the elbow and fingers.
+Possible risk factors are closely tied with certain daily routines, with additional considerations for individuals with arthritis in the area.

 Other risk factors Include: